UnionOfRAD/manual/en/models/relationships.md

 */
 ```

 Notice the new `with` key supplied to the model?
-This tells li3 that you want related data joined to the normal response.
+This tells the model that you want related data joined to the normal result.

-As you can see from the output, the related data has been added on to the model response.
+As you can see from the output, the related data has been added on to the model result.
 While we're printing out array contents here, you can as easily loop through or access the same information at `$categories->products` in this case as well.

 ## Saving Related Data

-Because li3's relationship setup is simple, so is saving related data.
+Because relationship setup is simple, so is saving related data.
 When saving related data, just make sure the proper key values are set so that the underlying data storage engine can match up the data correctly.
 Here's a simplified example of how we'd save a newly created product, matched up to a category.
 First, the `ProductsController`:

 ```php